Part A - Competition Details

 The following Prize(s) will be awarded:

 a.
 Winner: Title ‘Winner QBM Griffith MBA Responsible Leadership Scholarships’.
-A full Griffith MBA scholarship valued at AUD$51,750.00 (as at 30 May 2019), two tickets for the GBS Gala Dinner and admission for the Griffith MBA.
+A full Griffith MBA scholarship valued at AUD$54,000.00 (as at 17 March 2020), and admission into the Griffith MBA.

 b.
 Runner-up: Title ‘Runner up QBM Griffith MBA Responsible Leadership Scholarships’.
-A half (or six course) Griffith MBA scholarship valued at AUD$25,875.00 (as at 30 May 2019), two tickets for the GBS Gala Dinner and admission for the Griffith MBA.
+A half (or six course) Griffith MBA scholarship valued at AUD$27,000.00 (as at 17 March 2020), and admission into the Griffith MBA.

 c.
-Remaining four finalists: A scholarship to the value of three Griffith MBA courses, valued at AUD$12,937.50 (as at 30 May 2019), two tickets for the GBS Gala Dinner admission for the Griffith MBA .
+Remaining four finalists: A scholarship to the value of three Griffith MBA courses, valued at AUD$13,500.00 (as at 17 March 2020), and admission into the Griffith MBA .

 - Admission for the Griffith MBA is conditional on the prize winners going through the Direct Admission online process, as outlined on griffith.edu.au/apply